Recover Faster and Stop Side Stitches

 The Physiological Sigh

-The physiological sigh is your body's natural reset mechanism—you do it involuntarily when you sob or when transitioning from sleep.
+The physiological sigh is your body's natural reset mechanism.
+You do it involuntarily when you sob or when transitioning from sleep.
 The pattern is simple: two inhales through the nose (a big breath followed by a small 'top-up'), then one long exhale through the mouth.
 This technique, studied at Stanford by Dr. Andrew Huberman and colleagues, brings heart rate down faster than other breathing methods.

 Why this technique